Pidurangala Hike in Sigiriya: Everything You Need To Know

 The Royal Cave Temple and climbing Pidurangala Rock

-As you get closer to the top of Piduralgala Rock, you’ll pass the Royal Cave Temple which houses a giant reclining Buddha statue.
-This statue has been reconstructed but most of the original structure is still there.
+This houses a giant reclining Buddha statue.
+This statue has been reconstructed, but most of the original structure is still there.

 After passing the Buddha statue, the real climbing starts!

-For the next 5-10 minutes, you’ll have to weave your way past large boulders that block the path.
-This area may be challenging for some but there are arrows painted on the rocks so keep your eyes out for those if you lose your way.
+This area may be challenging for some.
+There are arrows painted on the rocks, so keep your eyes out for those if you lose your way.

 Pidurangala Rock sunrise hike in Sigiriya